parthpatwa/reddit-flair-detector/README.md

 # reddit-flair-detector

 A Reddit Flair Detector web application to detect flairs of India subreddit posts using Machine Learning algorithms.
-The application can be found live at [Reddit Flair Detector](https://redditherokup.herokuapp.com/).
+The application can be found live at [Reddit Flair Detector](https://redditherokup.herokuapp.com/). <br>

 ### Directory Structure
 data_scrapping_and_cleaning is the code to collect data.<br>